 Second, shaved ice.
-If you don’t have an ice maker that shreds cubes into ice shards for you (for us, no California rental would ever offer such a convenience), you can bag your cubes and pound with a mallet, or better yet pulse in a food processor if you have one, but freeze the bowl and attachment first.
+If you don’t have an ice maker that shreds cubes into ice shards for you (for me and the Husband, no SoCal rental would ever offer such convenience), you can bag your cubes and pound with a mallet.
+Or pulse in a food processor if you have one, but freeze the bowl and attachment first.

 Third, and perhaps most important, bring on the real Kentucky Bourbon.

 - 3/4 ounces (1.5 shots) simple syrup, store-bought or homemade

-- 2 1/2 ounces bonded bourbon, like Old Forester
+- 2 1/2 ounces (2 1/2 shots) bonded bourbon, like Bulleit or Buffalo Trace

 - Gently bruise 3-4 mint leaves with a pestle or muddler, and place in a cocktail shaker with bourbon, mint simple syrup and a good handful of ice.
 If you don’t have a cocktail shaker, gently crush the mint, then pour over the Bourbon and simple syrup, and mix well.